Is Elizabeth NJ a Safe Place to Live?

 The city also have the Law Enforcement Against Drugs program (L.E.A.D) where the program partners with the members of the community through conducting effective programs to deter youth and adults from drug use resulting in numerous drug related crimes and violence being prevented.

-However, even with all of this in place, crime rates in Elizabeth are still high when compared to other surrounding cities.
+However, even with all of this in place, crime rates in Elizabeth are still high compared to other surrounding cities.

 The Safest Neighborhoods in Elizabeth

 Crime rates vary depending on the neighborhood, so it’s essential to be aware of the crime rates in the area you’re considering for a short or long-term stay.
-Some areas in Elizabeth, such as Elmora West, Westfield Ave/Springfield Rd, Crane Square, and Quality Hill, have lower crime rates and are considered safe to live in.
+Some areas in Elizabeth, such as Elmora West, Westfield Ave/Springfield Rd, Crane Square, and Quality Hill, have lower crime rates and are safe to live in.
 More crimes happen in places like retail areas, parks, and designated recreational areas where more people visit.

 The Most Dangerous Neighborhoods in Elizabeth